graphcommerce-org/graphcommerce/examples/magento-graphcms/README.md

 # Getting started with GraphCommerce

-In this guide, you will set up a GraphCommerce app locally allowing you to start building.
+In this guide, you will set up a GraphCommerce app locally, allowing you to start building.

 ### Requirements